 There’s in-house entertainment aplenty here, with one 50” TV and another 42”.
 Mingle around a movie or catch a match on Freeview or Sky.
 Tap into the fast TalkTalk wifi, download music from your smartphone to the iPod dock, or raid the bookcase for reading matter.

-If you like the sound of steak sizzling in the sunshine while the Prosecco and beers chill, the barbie comes with coal at no cost.
-There’s plenty seating around the tables and chairs beneath the parasols or on the comfy cushions that line the low wall.
+There’s plenty outdoor seating around the tables and chairs beneath the parasols or on the comfy cushions that line the low wall.
 Be together, smile and keep your glass topped up.

 Head out into the Georgian Quarter to eat at the Blackburne Pub and Eatery for trio of fish, or maybe scallops with black pudding, pancetta and crispy kale, special main of smokey burger, or vegetarian, vegan and gluten-free options.
 Or pop round to Peter Kavanagh’s for Georgian features, real ale and quirky bands.